TEALSK12/introduction-to-computer-science/lesson_21.md

     * Remind students that a program can be written in many different ways that are functionally equivalent.
     * Ask students to speculate as to why one version of a program might be better or worse.
         * Possible answers: more efficient (in time or space), shorter code, more elegant/readable code
-    * Use [this example](http://snap.berkeley.edu/snapsource/snap.html#present:Username=brettwo&ProjectName=Lesson%202.1%20Example) to demonstrate unreadble code
+    * Use [this example](http://snap.berkeley.edu/snapsource/snap.html#present:Username=brettwo&ProjectName=Lesson%202.1%20Example) to demonstrate unreadable code
         * Show students the code, ask what it does, then ask if they can think of ways to improve it
         * Attempt to get students to realize that the code is _redundant_ and could be simplified if there were a way to execute a block of code more than once
   2. Introduce loops